Python SDK Overview

 from metadata.sdk import configure

-# Reads OPENMETADATA_HOST and OPENMETADATA_JWT_TOKEN automatically
+# Reads OpenMetadata host and token environment variables automatically

 configure()